 Check My Assessment

 The City of Regina encourages everyone to review their property's assessment online through the property search.
 Make sure the primary property characteristics displayed are correct for your property.
-Do some research and see if assessments of similar properties in your valuation neighbourhoods are similar to your assessment and determine if your property's fair value assessment is reflective of the sale prices of similar properties in the reference year.
+Do some research and see if assessments of similar properties in your neighbourhood are similar to your assessment and determine if your property's fair value assessment is reflective of the sale prices of similar properties in the reference year.

 The Income Approach does not consider the income from your business.
 The Income Approach considers only the income related to the real estate, such as what the property is or can be rented for.